 Amadeus and Sigfox team up for travel industry asset tracking

-Sigfox also announced a new partnership with Amadeus.
-Amadeus is a provider of IT solutions for the travel and tourism industry.
-The two companies will form a strategic alliance called PinPoint and combine their knowledge and technology for travel industry asset tracking.
-Its goal is to deliver an end-to-end tracking solution for the airline industry that will enable them to keep closer tabs on luggage and high value assets to reduce financial losses and customer dissatisfaction.
-The service will begin availability next year.
+Sigfox announced a new partnership with Amadeus, which provides IT solutions for the travel and tourism industry.
+The two companies will form PinPoint, a strategic alliance that combines knowledge and travel industry technology asset tracking.
+The partnership will deliver an end-to-end tracking solution that enables the airline industry to keep closer tabs on luggage and high value assets.
+This service, set for launch next year, will enable the industry to shrink both financial losses and customer dissatisfaction.

 “Sigfox technology is unique in its ability to track objects seamlessly across the globe, and at such a low cost.
 Combining Amadeus expertise and partners’ network in travel with Sigfox technology, we can enable luggage tracking at a price that is within what consumers are ready to pay for, and thus bring peace of mind to billions of travelers.”
 Marion Mesnage, Head of Research, Innovation & Ecosystems, Amadeus.

 850,000 Japanese gas meters will use Sigfox network services